theopn/dotfiles/README.md

    |_| |_||_\___\___/ |___/\___/\__|_| |_|_\___|
 ```

-Here are dotfiles for my systems, the 2020 MacBook Air with M1 processor and Lenovo ThinkPad T460s with 6th generation Intel i5 running Fedora.
+Here are dotfiles for my systems, the 2020 MacBook Air with M1 processor and Lenovo ThinkPad T460s with 6th generation Intel i5.
+MBA runs the latest version of macOS, and T460s runs the latest version of Fedora Workstation (Gnome DE) with i3 window manager.
 You are free to use all or some of the dotfiles in your system, but

 1. My dotfiles are tailored toward me, and they might not suit your taste.
 2. The installation script, Homebrew formulae, and some other components are developed on macOS.
-Other dotfiles work on my Linux machine, but be cautious when utilizing them on a Linux machine (or any machine).
+Cross-platform dotfiles work on my Linux machine, but be cautious when utilizing them on a Linux machine (or any machine).
 3. If you are beginning to customize your \*nix system, I highly recommend you explore what each file does before copying them over to your system.
 I once started my dotfiles and \*nix customization journey by referencing other people's systems (and I still do), but you always should try to understand and learn from them.

 Dots in front of the files in the repo are removed for readability reasons, which is ironic.